Trade tensions shadow annual aviation meet in Sydney

-The Trump administration has renewed tariff threats against China, while key U.S. allies Canada, Mexico and the European Union have been hit with duties on steel and aluminium.
+The Trump administration has renewed tariff threats against China, while key U.S. allies Canada, Mexico and the European Union have been hit with duties on steel and aluminum.

 “They need to wait and see what happens – will their business be impacted, do they need to diversify, go some other places.
 War in trade is not good,” she added.

-Planemakers Boeing and Airbus echoed that the uncertainty was negative for business and highlighted that free trade helped to drive economic growth, creating jobs.
+Planemakers Boeing (BA.N) and Airbus (AIR.PA) echoed that the uncertainty was negative for business and highlighted that free trade helped to drive economic growth, creating jobs.

 “It brings down costs to consumers and creates jobs both with our partners as well as at our company,” Boeing Commercial Airplanes marketing vice president Randy Tinseth told Reuters.